 Is the Court of Master Sommeliers Americas (CMSA) For You?

 CMS is an excellent program.
 However, there are several other worthwhile programs to choose from.
 We offer comprehensive reviews of all the major wine programs available in the United States.
 To find your perfect fit for a wine degree, please check out the SOMM Wine Course review page.
 For the current scandals plaguing the CMS –including charges of racism and sexual violence– please refer to this page: Master Sommelier Scandals.
 While we understand many graduates of the Court are upset about our publicizing the problems at the court (and have done so years before the New York Times picked up the story) it is our obligation as the voice of the sommelier community to be honest and open.
 LIght is nature’s disinfectant, and we can’t hide from the problems we are facing today.

 Introductory Sommelier Certificate

 This qualification is the first step in the Court of Master Sommelier program.
 This two-day wine course teaches the basics of viticulture, major grape varieties, wine regions, and an introduction to wine tasting.

 The examination consists of 70 multiple-choice questions.
 To pass, a 60% pass rate is required.
 Upon successful completion, the student is awarded a certificate and lapel pin.

 Certified Sommelier Examination

-The next step toward being a Master Sommelier is completing the Certified Sommelier qualification.
+The next step toward becoming a Master Sommelier is completing the Certified Sommelier qualification.
 The exam has three sections.
 The student must achieve a 60% in each to pass.
-The first part is a 40-multiple question examination, along with short answer questions.
+The first part is a 40-multiple-question examination, along with short answer questions.
 The second part consists of two blind tastings, and the third part consists of a practical service test.